vic/SPC/README.md

 # SPC

-An utility for sending keyboard macros to Spacemacs or DOOM Emacs via emacsclient.
+An utility for sending keyboard macros to [Spacemacs](https://www.spacemacs.org/) or [DOOM Emacs](https://github.com/hlissner/doom-emacs) via emacsclient.

-`SPC` was [born](https://github.com/vic/vix/blob/c55260f9591c7b243145fbbab37d68e775783a8d/vix/modules/vic/emacs/default.nix#L49) as an integration callback utility to make other applications talk DOOM/Spacemacs.
+`SPC` was [born](https://github.com/vic/vix/blob/c55260f9591c7b243145fbbab37d68e775783a8d/vix/modules/vic/emacs/default.nix#L49) as an integration utility to make other applications interact with DOOM/Spacemacs by sending keystrokes.

 For example, you can instruct iTerm2 to open a file on click by giving it the following Spacemacs macro using evil commands: